-One thing I love about cryptocurrency is that, unlike the stock market, cryptocurrency operates 24/7.
+One thing I love about Bitcoin is that, unlike the stock market, it operates 24/7.
 You can buy or sell it at any time of the day, even on the weekend.

-Below are a few ways I recommend buying Bitcoin.
+Below are a few ways I recommend to safely buy and store Bitcoin.
 I’ll dive into this a lot deeper in another post.

 Stacking Sats with Gemini credit card

 One of the easiest and risk-free ways to get Bitcoin is to get the BlockFi credit card.
 There’s no annual fee and you get 3.5% back in Bitcoin on purchases for the first three months, and 1.5% back on everything after that.
 Gemini also has a credit card available.

 Just ask yourself.
 Would you really miss the cashback that you’re probably getting with your current credit card?
 Probably not.
 Therefore, by getting your rewards back in Bitcoin, this is an easy way to stack Sats.

 Both Strike and Cash App allow you to withdraw your Bitcoin to a wallet at a later time.